Carbonadooo/GenSim2/misc/README.md

     When selecting a keypoint it will overwrite the existing keypoints.json in the object's asset directory.
 Please move the existing keypoints.json file to another location if you wish to preserve the points.

-To select keypoints, **right click** on the mesh where you'd like the keypoint to appear.
+To select keypoints, **shift + left click** on the mesh where you'd like the keypoint to appear.
 A dot will appear to signify where the keypoint is annotated.
-If you do not like the placement of the keypoint **left click** to remove annotated keypoint.
+If you do not like the placement of the keypoint **shift + right click** to undo.
 At the end all keypoints are saved to a `keypoints.json` file under the same parent directory of the asset you've provided.

 Using the example as above the following would occur: